Deepa-Krish/Deepa-Krish/README.md

 ### Hello Everyone 👋
 I am a Test Automation Engineer
 - 🔭 I’m currently working on front-end and back-end Automation using Selenium WebDriver and RestAssured
-- 🌱 I’m currently learning advanced concepts of Data Structure and Aldorithms
+- 🌱 I’m currently learning advanced concepts of Data Structure and Algorithms
 - 📫 How to reach me: My [LinkedIn](https://www.linkedin.com/in/deepa-krishnan-sdet/) profile

 <!--